Lenses for Hunting Photography

 Nikon/Canon 35mm 1.4, 24mm 1.4, 50mm 1.4, 85mm 1.4, 200mm f2, 400mm f2.8, 500mm f4, 600mm f4 - Price range $500-$12,300

 These are truly the workhorse lenses of the professional outdoor photographer.
-You’ll find at least two or three of these lenses in nearly every outdoor photographer’s collection and I’d bet that almost every photographer worth their salt owns a 50mm.
+You’ll find at least two or three of these lenses in nearly everyone's hunting photography collection and I’d bet that almost every photographer worth their salt owns a 50mm.
 One of the main reasons these are the go-to lenses is build quality.
 They are simply built to take punishment.

 You’ll pay 2-15 times more for these lenses than lower-grade equivalents, but if you demand gear that works, there are really no other options.